 from a modern Middle Way .

 It is generally difficult to judge whether someone is walking along a way that his fellow human beings imagine to be well adapted, but perhaps is better described as an adequate Middle Way.
-There is a lack of detailed information about the countless course corrections on such a way.
+Now there is a scientific movement for calling this neurodiversity in a positive acceptable sense..

 What some people may do in an apparently incomprehensible way, and perhaps also may seem to a reader of these lines, might appear especially in incomprehensible cases like the constantly repeated behavior of a ruminant.